A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 $\bullet$ \textbf{Efforts toward Efficiency and Compactness.} To mitigate the substantial memory overhead incurred by increasing feature channels in raw semantic features, LEGaussian~\cite{LEGaussians} quantizes dense language features into a discrete feature space and semantic indices, and applies a smoothing loss to retain rendering quality with quantized representation.
 CLIP-GS~\cite{CLIP-GS} introduces semantic attribute compactness to efficiently encode scene semantics with Gaussians, enabling fast training and inference.
 It further improves 3D segmentation by employing a 3D-coherent self-training strategy that enhances cross-view semantic consistency.
 Later, FMGS~\cite{FMGS} integrates 3D Gaussian scene representation with multi-resolution hash encodings (MHE) to enable efficient semantic embedding.
 Unlike previous methods, it avoids scene-specific quantization or autodecoders, thereby preserving the semantic fidelity of foundation model features.
-GOI~\cite{GOI} introduces a trainable feature clustering codebook that compresses high-dimensional, noisy semantic features into compact representations guided by scene priors.
-It effectively preserves semantic expressiveness while significantly reducing storage and rendering overhead.
+GOI~\cite{GOI} learns a clustering codebook to compress noisy high-dimensional semantic features into compact, scene-prior-guided representations, reducing storage and rendering cost.
 FastLGS~\cite{FastLGS} constructs a semantic feature grid that stores multi-view CLIP features extracted from SAM-generated masks.
 These grid features are then projected into a low-dimensional space and used to supervise semantic field training.
 Building upon FastLGS, FMLGS~\cite{FMLGS} enables part-level open-vocabulary queries in 3DGS by constructing consistent object-part semantics via SAM2, and introduces a semantic deviation strategy to enrich fine-grained features, allowing natural language queries over both objects and their parts.
 To address the high memory cost of jointly encoding color and semantics in existing 3DGS-based methods\cite{Feature-3DGS,LEGaussians,CLIP-GS}, DF-3DGS~\cite{DF_3DGS} decouples color and semantic fields to reduce Gaussian usage for semantics, and introduces a hierarchical compression pipeline combining dynamic quantization and scene-specific autoencoding for efficient representation.
+LansSplatV2~\cite{LangSplatV2} represents each Gaussian’s CLIP feature using a global codebook with sparse top-$K$ coefficients, rendering only the coefficients for efficient open-vocabulary querying.
 In summary, knowledge distillation provides a practical mechanism to bridge 2D foundation models and 3D Gaussian representations.
-While early methods focus on direct supervision, recent advances have introduced architectural, supervisory, and efficiency-oriented innovations to improve precision and scalability.
+While early methods focus on direct supervision, recent advances introduce architectural, supervisory, and efficiency-oriented innovations to improve precision and scalability.
 These works collectively advance open-vocabulary 3D understanding under constrained computational and data resources.